Frequently Asked Questions

 Q: What is an ocean or offshore passage?

-A: An ocean or offshore passage refers to a long-distance sailing journey across open waters, typically lasting several consecutive days or weeks and including navigation at night and long periods out of sight of land.
+A: An ocean or offshore passage —or voyage— refers to a long-distance sailing journey across open waters, typically lasting several consecutive days or weeks, and often including navigation at night and long periods out of sight of land.

 Q: What are the main pleasures of ocean sailing?